ANDY WRECKER GREEN CURRY MEATBALLS

 - 1/2 cup of coconut milk

 Most recipes suggest food-processor for pureeing any type of curry pastes, but over the years I found my food-processor of various brands, unable to break down the tough fibers of lemongrass and galangal to the consistency that I wanted.
 If your have faith in the power of your food-processor, by all means use it (but reduce the amount of coconut milk to 1/4 cup).
-Otherwise, I would suggest using a blender.
-Blender needs more liquid to process, which is why I increased the amount of coconut milk from 1/4 cup in the original recipe, to 1/2 cup.
+Otherwise, I would suggest using a blender (if you don’t already own one, check out a website like Kitchen Habit.)
+The blender will need more liquid to process, which is why I increased the amount of coconut milk from 1/4 cup in the original recipe, to 1/2 cup.
 It didn’t really make much difference in my opinion, as the excess moisture will evaporate during cooking.

 To make the curry paste: Dry-toast ground coriander and ground cumin in a skillet over medium-high heat, stirring constantly, until fragrant, approx 1 min.
 Combine ALL of the ingredients in a blender and blend on high until smoothly pureed.
 You may need to stop the blender and press down the ingredients a few times to get it going.
 Store the curry paste in an air-tight container in the fridge until needed.